Current grant opportunities:

 Proposals will not be restricted to a particular methodological approach or topic area within CME/CPD/IPE.
 However, the project must be theory based and methodologically sound.
 The finished work must be appropriate for publication in a health professions education journal (e.g. Journal of Continuing Education in the Health Professions, Academic Medicine) or equivalent peer reviewed journal, as well as for presentation at a future SACME Annual Meeting (Phil R. Manning Research Award Plenary) or CPD World Congress.

-Award process: Interested individuals are invited to submit an LOI prior by December 12.
+Award process: Interested individuals are invited to submit an LOI by September 4.
 The LOI’s will be reviewed by members of the Research Committee and peers.
-The Research Committee chair will notify selected individuals by January 16, 2017 and invite the selected candidates to submit a full-proposals (due March 15, 2017).
-The Research Committee Chair will notify the award recipient of her/his selection during the last week of April 2017.
+The Research Committee chair will notify selected individuals by November 1, 2018 and invite the selected candidates to submit a full-proposals (due December 15, 2018).
+The Research Committee Chair will notify the award recipient of her/his selection during the last week of January 2019.
 The Chair will also notify individuals whose submissions were unsuccessful and provide feedback from reviewers.
-The Chair will announce the award decision publicly at the SACME Annual Meeting in May 2017.
+The Chair will announce the award decision publicly at the SACME Annual Meeting in February 2019.

 Eligibility: Awards may be made to researchers interested in advancing CME/CPD/IPE research.
 Pilot and more comprehensive projects are both eligible for consideration as are collaborative investigations within or among institutions.